rails/rails/guides/source/active_support_core_extensions.md

 # => Sun Aug 15 00:00:00 UTC 2010
 ```

-Both +local_time+ and +utc_time+ accept up to seven positional arguments: year, month, day, hour, min, sec, usec.
+Both `local_time` and `utc_time` accept up to seven positional arguments: year, month, day, hour, min, sec, usec.
 Year is mandatory, month and day default to 1, and the rest default to 0.

-If the time to be constructed lies beyond the range supported by +Time+ in the runtime platform, usecs are discarded and a +DateTime+ object is returned instead.
+If the time to be constructed lies beyond the range supported by `Time` in the runtime platform, usecs are discarded and a `DateTime` object is returned instead.

 #### Durations